auth0-blog/wab-docs/README.md

 ### 🔐 Update an item

-Update an item from the menu.
+Update an item from the menu by overwriting the entire entity.
+You must send the entire resource in the request.

 ```bash
 PUT /api/menu/items/:id